 It isn't a film with much to say politically or socially, though Powell works at an environmental agency.
 The underpinning of this film is pure culture--as in grunge culture, especially in Seattle, where it got its start just a year or so earlier.
 And so it isn't the deepest film out there, though there is powerful drama in some scenes, which again makes me cringe that Hollywood insists on labeling it a "romantic comedy."

 I get it: the masses are too stupid, too unsophisticated, to enjoy a film that bridges more than one genre, or one that rebels against having a genre at all.
 It's a personally depressing consideration.
-Much of my work crosses genres quite freely, and I take great pride that they do.
+Much of my work crosses genres quite freely, and I take great pride that it does.
 Melody and the Pier to Forever, for example, includes young adult fantasy, epic fantasy, contemporary fantasy, apocalyptic fantasy, even urban fantasy, horror, and romance in the seven novels in the series.
 I'm not interested in slotting my work into neat suburban categories just so folks don't get upset.
 Screw that.
 And screw them if they don't like it!

 Nearly thirty years later, I'm left thinking other thoughts when it comes to Singles, like: How privileged must these people be that the single most important consideration they have is I want a girlfriend!
 I want a boyfriend!